Zogir01/metin2-scripts/mob_drop_item-repair/README.md

 ## Additional arguments

-You can set your own file paths by following:
+I added the ability to set your own file paths by following:

 *python generate.py --mob_names_file "your path" --input_file "your path"*